nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2016-04-13-once-upon-a-time-tdd-and-me.md

 After this first year of experience in software development – during which I learned a lot – and a little experience in TDD, I decided to take time for my personal projects.
 And then, everything changed.
 By working on a project from scratch with full latitude, I could use TDD more readily.

 Therefore, after a good night of sleep, I decided to start my own project with a test.
 It was so beautiful.
-At this very point, I understood several benefits that TDD can provide.
+At this very point, I understood several benefits that TDD could provide.

 ## Pros